Enlight consortium applies to become a European University

 The joint work started in June 2019 and in November 2019 the rectors of the consortium signed a Letter of Intent.
 After the meeting with the University Board on February 20, Vice-Chancellor Eva Åkesson signed the Mission Statement.

 The result from the EU Commission is expected at the end of June and if the project gets funded it will start in December 2020.
 Each European University who gets funded receives a total grant of 5 million Euro during three years.
-In Uppsala the funding will mainly be used for staff costs, travel allowances and activities within the Work Package for which we, together with University of Galway, have primary responsibility: Societal Partnership for European and Global Outreach.
+In Uppsala the funding will mainly be used for staff costs, travel allowances and activities within the Work Package for which we, together with National University of Ireland, have primary responsibility: Societal Partnership for European and Global Outreach.

 In the near future the Enlight project group at Uppsala University will invite to meetings around the five flagship challenges, especially within Climate change and Inequalities, where we have been assigned a special responsibility.
 As a first step, there will be a survey made of which educational programmes and research areas we have in relation to the five challenges.